keramiozsoy/apache-spark-aws-101/9-jupyter-and-spark2-connect.md

-# jupyter and spark connect
+# jupyter and spark2 connect

 - there is only python3 kernel